moveworks/developer-docs/plugins/sap-concur-approve-expense-report/README.md

 # Approve / Reject Expense Reports **with your Copilot**

-Loop in the right approvers at the right time to streamline the process and simplify administrative workflows to have expense reports approved or rejected on time in SAP Concur.
+Have expense reports approved or rejected on time in SAP Concur by looping in the right approvers at the right time to simplify administrative workflows.

 Let's dive in!